Skarlso/blogsource/content/blog/2019-09-21-kubernetes-cluster.md

 Now, I have a domain in which these things are running, let's call it `powerhouse.com` (because I'm tired of example.com).
 And I have multiple services in this namespace too, so I'll call the namespace here, powerhouse and put this irc service in there.
 This also means that the ingress resource for this namespace will contain a couple more routings, because my powerhouse namespace will also contain my gitea and Athens proxy installation.

-We can, however, take a peak the ingress resource here and now too... because I hate suspense.
+We can, however, take a peak at the ingress resource here and now... because I hate suspense.

 ```yaml
 apiVersion: extensions/v1beta1